OmarReda2/ecommerce-database-design-/README.md

     FROM orders o
     JOIN customers c ON o.customer_id = c.id

 > ### 8.
-Write a SQL query to search for all products with the word "camera" in either
+SQL query to search for all products with the word "camera" in either

     SELECT *
     FROM products p
     WHERE p.name LIKE '%camera%' OR p.description LIKE '%camera%'

-> ### 9.  query to suggest popular products in the same category for the same author, excluding the Purchsed product from the recommendations
+> ### 9.
+Query to suggest popular products in the same category for the same author, excluding the Purchsed product from the recommendations

     SELECT COUNT(od.product_id) as product_count, prod.name as product_name
     FROM order_details od